EnterpriseDB/tpa/RELNOTES.md

 - Ensure Postgres is restarted when new packages are installed

+- Move BDR-specific initialisation code into pgbench/init; callers can now include pgbench/init directly from their own hooks/commands/tests for BDR clusters, without having to duplicate lock timeout management from pgbench-bdr.yml

 - Accept optional per-volume `fstype`, `fsopts`, `mountopts`, `readahead`, `owner`, `group`, `mode` vars for volumes